yorak/CVRPFeatureExtractors/README.md

 # CVRPFeatureExtractors
 A large collection of implemented feature extractors for capacitated vehicle routing problems.
-Reads [TSPLIB formatted](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/) `.vrp` files and outputs `.csv`files with more than 400 columns (features), where each line thoroughly descibes a single CVRP instance.
+Reads [TSPLIB formatted](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/) `.vrp` files and outputs `.csv`files with more than 400 columns (features), and with each line describing a single CVRP instance.

 ![Clusters](results/clusters.png)